sairaj503/SKILLLAB_PROR-2026-ParkerS/README.md

 ## 5.2 High-Level System Description

-Explain how the system works in simple terms.

-Include:

-- input,
-- processing,
-- output,
-- physical structure,
-- app interaction if any.

 **Input:**
 The system takes input from ultrasonic sensors installed in each parking slot.
 These sensors detect the presence of an object by measuring distance.
 When an object is detected, the camera module is triggered to capture an image for verification.